hippietrail/Teledisk-analyser/README.md

 ## Planned Features

-- **Enhanced Error Handling**: Implement more robust error handling for file reading and parsing to improve user experience and debugging.
-- **Support for Additional Formats**: Extend the tool to support additional disk image formats beyond `.td0`, making it more versatile.
-- **Improved Command-Line Interface**: Enhance the command-line interface with more options and better help messages for users.
-- **Graphical User Interface (GUI)**: Consider developing a GUI for users who prefer a visual approach to analyzing disk images.
-- **Unit Tests and Documentation**: Increase test coverage and improve inline documentation for better maintainability and understanding of the codebase.

-## Future Development Roadmap

-Based on TODOs and code analysis, the following features are planned for future development:

-- **Enhanced Error Handling**: Implement more robust error handling for file reading and parsing to improve user experience and debugging.
-- **Support for Additional Formats**: Extend the tool to support additional disk image formats beyond `.td0`, making it more versatile.
+- **Support for Additional Formats**: Extend the tool to identy FAT and other disk image formats.
-- **Improved Command-Line Interface**: Enhance the command-line interface with more options and better help messages for users.
+- **Improved Command-Line Interface**: Enhance the command-line interface with more options.
-- **Graphical User Interface (GUI)**: Consider developing a GUI for users who prefer a visual approach to analyzing disk images.
-- **Unit Tests and Documentation**: Increase test coverage and improve inline documentation for better maintainability and understanding of the codebase.

 ## Installation